 This first week is all about slowly introducing them to their role without overwhelming them with too much information or responsibilities.

 Introduce the new employee to the company by sending out a new hire announcement.
-Remind your employees to say hi when they see the employee around, or when they’re added to the Slack channel.
+Remind your employees to connect when they see the employee around, or when they’re added to the Slack channel.
 Consider a newsletter, email, or video, and make the worker feel appreciated.

 Feedback is key to helping employees and managers grow.
 No matter how well set up your onboarding program is, there is always room for improvement.